 I'll give you a minute.

 But wait, you say.
 You're nice.
-Doesn't this mean you deserve to have any girl you want as long as you don't blow her off and say her ass looks fat?
+Doesn't this mean you deserve to have any girl you want as long as you don't blow her off and say her butt looks fat?
 No. Why not?
 Because that is not how interactions with real human beings work.

 Just... no. Getty Images

 The guys that are truly nice guys (let just call them… normal human beings) understand this.
 It's the men that cling desperately to their own "nice guy" label that somehow seem to always forget this.
-It doesn't matter how many times you hold doors open for women or how many "you get home ok?" texts you send a girl, if the second she rebukes your advances you call her a bitch behind her back.
-You can insist you are a nice guy all you want, but the more insistent you are, the more likely you are the real asshole.
+It doesn't matter how many times you hold doors open for women or how many "you get home ok?" texts you send a girl, if the second she rebukes your advances you call her a b*tch behind her back.
+You can insist you are a nice guy all you want, but the more insistent you are, the more likely you are the real problem.

 I have told plenty of guys that I thought were genuinely my friends that I'd like to keep our relationship the way it was.
 A mind-blowing number of these guys then told me how self-destructive I was for not seizing my opportunity to be with such a charmingly demanding egocentric baby like them.
 They insisted I must just like bad boys.
 Again, not the case.
 I actually like real nice guys.
 You know, the kind of guy who would never call himself a nice guy because, well, that seems creepy and weird.